aodhog/CS3500_Code/README.md

 # CS3500_Code
 Our group assignment code for D3 in CS3500.

-The main python file is called Main.py.
+The primary python file is called GUI.py.
 Run this to bring up the gui.
 Enter the speed of your car in M/S and the program will begin running.
 X out of the GUI to end the program.